aegis-aead/aegis-bitsliced/README.md

 ## Notes on bitslicing AEGIS

 The AEGIS-128L state consists of 8 AES blocks.
 The AES round function is applied to these 8 blocks simultaneously, making it well-suited not only for bitslicing in general but also for the barrel-shiftrows representation.
+AEGIS-128X2 can be bitsliced exactly the same way, using 64-bit words to update 16 blocks at once.

 The state update function is defined as `S_i ← AES(in=S_{(i-1) mod 8}, round_key=S_i)` for each block.
 This is equivalent to applying a keyless AES round to a rotated state and feed-forwarding the original state.